Introduction

 As she would later report, she was returning home that night, probably the worse for drink, when at least three, maybe four youths began following her from Whitechapel Church.
 They would stop her on the corner of Brick Lane and Wentworth Street, where they beat, raped, and viciously jabbed a blunt object into her vagina, tearing the perineum.
 The boys emptied her purse before leaving her to die on the street.
 Here is where the story becomes incredible.

-Having just been beaten and raped, and having sustained a sizeable (and no doubt excruciatingly painful) injury, Emma Smith stood up and walked back to her lodgings at George Street.
+Having just been beaten and raped, and having sustained a sizeable (and no doubt excruciatingly painful) injury, Emma Smith stood up and walked back to her lodgings at 18 George Street.
 She had apparently removed her shoulder wrap and placed it between her thighs to soak up the blood which had undoubtedly been flowing from her ripped perineum.
-The deputy and another lodger at George Street, amazed that she could even have made it this far, rushed her to the London Hospital on Whitechapel Road, apparently against Emma's will.
-Once there, she fought unconsciousness long enough to describe her assailants and the details of her assault.
-Finally, Emma could no longer stay off the severity of her injuries and succumbed to a coma, in which she would die four days later.
+The lodging house deputy, Mary Russell and lodger Annie Lee, amazed that she could even have made it this far, rushed her to the London Hospital on Whitechapel Road, apparently against Emma's will.
+Once there she was seen by George Haslip, the house surgeon and she fought unconsciousness long enough to describe her assailants and the details of her assault.
+Finally, Emma could no longer stave off the severity of her injuries and succumbed to a coma, in which she would die four days later.

 It is believed by most that it was one of the many Whitechapel gangs which killed Emma Smith, and not the Ripper.
-The Old Nichol gang was known to patrol the area in which the incident occurred, extorting money from prostitutes and other downtrodden women in return for their protection.
+'High rip' gangs were known to patrol the area in which the incident occurred, extorting money from prostitutes and other downtrodden women in return for their protection.
 In fact, it wasn't until September of 1888 that she was first attributed as a Ripper victim by the press.

 Emma's death is also important in that many believe it may have been a contributing factor in the creation of the mythical "Fairy Fay" murder (if, indeed, it is taken to have been a mythical murder).
 Some authors note that "Fairy Fay" was said to have been killed by a stake jabbed into her abdomen -- much like Emma was killed by a blunt object stabbed into her vagina.
 Therefore, many claim, it was the means of Emma's murder combined with the date of Rose Mylett's death which led to the creation of the "Fairy Fay" murder.